vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 147 commits since the previous release, including 82 fixes.
+More than 152 commits since the previous release, including 87 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Tue Jul  6 02:06:11 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Wed Jul  7 02:05:36 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER